ausbennett/ausbennett/README.md

-### Hello!
-My name is Austin Bennett!
+### Austin Bennett

-- 🌱 I’m currently learning front-end web development, specifically Angular, Express, Node.js & MongoDB (MEAN)
+I am pursuing a career in DevOps and Cloud.
+One of the things I love about being in DevOps is having a positive impact on the lives of the people I work with on a day-to-day basis.
+I am passionate about learning new technologies and tools that can help me improve my skills and make a difference in the industry.

-- 📸 Fun fact: I like photography, I shoot on a Fujifilm X-T1, and 35mm analog film :)
+- 💼 I am currently a DevOps & Site Reliability Intern for TD Securities

-- 📫 How to reach me: ausbenn@icloud.com
+- 📧 How to reach me: ausbenn@icloud.com